DNA Molecule

 • Time to Most Recent Common Ancestor: at least several thousand years

 The unique participants do not match anyone else in the study so far.
-A unique participant may be the first representative of a new family group which we will have to call Group 3, once we find additional matches.
-Alternatively, a unique participant may have a "non-paternity event" in his direct male line such as an adoption, step-child name change, or illegitimate birth.
+A unique participant may be the first representative of a new family group which we will have to call Group 4, once we find additional matches.
+Alternatively, a unique participant may have a "non-paternity event" in his direct male line such as an adoption, step-child name change, or child born out of wedlock.
 In such a case, it is often helpful to test more descendants from that particular family line.
 According to the FTDNA company, the chance of a DNA mismatch due to a "non-paternity event" is about 2%-5% per generation.
-That works out to 18%-40% in 10 generations.
-So, if you test 20 men whose (presumed) common male ancestor lived 10 generations or roughly 250 years ago, you will probably have between 3 and 8 mismatches.
+That works out to 18%-40% in 10 generations (roughly 250 years).
+Our study is pretty typical.
+In Family Group 1, for example, we have tested 8 presumed descendants of James Cheek of Laurens, SC, who lived about 250 years ago.
+Of these 8 descendants, we had 3 mismatches (apprx.
+37%) which we were able to identify as probable non-paternity events.

 If you don't match the other descendants of your presumed ancestor, scour your family tree for clues such as remarriages with step-children, divorces and separations, and children who seem to be either too old or too young considering their mother's age and date of marriage.
 You may be able to identify where the "break" occurred.
 For example, one classic scenario is a child born out of wedlock who is raised by his maternal grandparents.
 He will probably be the youngest child in the family and possibly separated from his next-oldest "sibling" by several years.
 His "mother" (grandmother) may have been in her 40's or even 50's when he was born.
 He will be identified as a son on census records because of the social stigma of illegitimacy.
 Another common situation is a woman who marries after being divorced or abandoned by a first husband, or having a child out of wedlock, and the child takes the step-father's surname.
 County divorce records, bastardy bonds and records of "base-born" children who were "bound out" can be rich sources of genealogical information.
 However, you may have to search original records or microfilm at the county court, state archives or at an LDS Family History Center.
 In most places, only a small percentage of the available court records have been indexed and published.

 For those disappointed in their DNA results, don't despair.
 If you go back 10 generations, assuming no cousin marriages, you have 1,024 great(x8)-grandparents.
 That's 1,024 different lines of descent in 10 generations, and the number doubles with each additional generation.
 Y-DNA testing provides information about only one line of descent—the exclusively male ("patrilineal") line.
-Although Y-DNA gives us a unique insight into our male lineage, there are still plenty of other branches of the family tree to explore.
-And of course, you could still be related to one of the main groups through a female line, such as a child born out of wedlock who was raised by his grandparents.
+Although Y-DNA gives us a unique insight into our male lineage, there are plenty of other branches of the family tree to explore.
+And of course, you could still be related to the Cheek family through a female line, such as a child born out of wedlock who was raised by his grandparents.
+Don't toss out your years of genealogical research based on a DNA result until you have exhausted every possibility.

 Top